docgeni/docgeni/docs/en-us/guides/intro/index.md

 Docgeni supports the generation of common documents and component documents.
 Of course, for some pure document scenarios, it is also possible to use Docgeni to generate only common Markdown documents.
 # Contributing
-Docgeni is still in development, welcome to all contributions.
-Docgeni: https://github.com/docgeni/docgeni
+Welcome to contribute together Docgeni: https://github.com/docgeni/docgeni